All Episodes

 And even though 92% of black people voted against him, he's working every day and he stands up every day and tells us what he's done for us.

-Donald Trump would uh Obama would have seen black people as enemies if they had voted 92% against him.
+Donald Trump would have seen black people as enemies if they voted 92% against him.

 Donald Trump still sees it as Americans.

-He said he will be the president for all Americans.
+He said he would be the president for all Americans.

 And he's doing that.

-He's trying to build an educational system by trying to get school choice.
+He's trying to better the educational system by trying to get school choice.

-Uh he's letting people out of prison that uh been there too long.
+He's letting people out of prisons that have been there too long.

 Every time he does something, he's doing something for black people.

-And they're gonna call Donald Trump a racist.
+And they're going to call Donald Trump a racist.

-If Donald Trump uh adopts one hundred black children, sickle fellow, and many Angela Davis, they're gonna call him a racist tomorrow.
+If Donald Trump adopts 100 black children, chill sick of cellular menia and marries Angela Davis, they're going to call him a racist tomorrow.

 That's the only thing they have.

-That's that's not what I'm on this phone doing today.
+That's not what I'm on this phone doing today.

 I wish I had more time, but thank you both.